 That is, the Spearman's correlation induced by the partial copula is the expected conditional Spearman's correlation - this greatly clarifies the role of conditional correlations in determining partial correlation.
 Finally, a consequence of this result in a family of copulas studied in \citet{rodriguezlallena2004} is illustrated in the following example.

-\begin{example} \cite{rodriguezlallena2004} studied a nonparametric of copulas where the copula of two random variables $X',Y'$ can be written as $C_{X',Y'}(x, y) = xy + f(x)g(y)$.
+\begin{example} \cite{rodriguezlallena2004} studied a nonparametric family of copulas where the copula of two random variables $X',Y'$ can be written as $C_{X',Y'}(x, y) = xy + f(x)g(y)$.
 Now, consider a case where all the conditional copulas of $X,Y$ given $Z$ can be written as

-which means that all the conditional copulas belong to the family of copulas studied in \cite{rodriguezlallena2004}. \cite{komelj2010} showed that all copulas on this family have Spearman's correlation coefficient belonging to $[-3/4, 3/4]$ Therefore, applying Proposition \ref{prop:spearman-partial-conditional} and monotonicity of expectation \citep[property E2 of section 3.3 of][]{james1981}, is straightforward to see that
+which means that all the conditional copulas belong to the family of copulas studied in \cite{rodriguezlallena2004}. \cite{komelj2010} showed that all copulas in this family have Spearman's correlation coefficient belonging to $[-3/4, 3/4]$.
+Therefore, applying Proposition \ref{prop:spearman-partial-conditional} and monotonicity of expectation \citep[property E2 of section 3.3 of][]{james1981}, it is straightforward to see that

-Therefore, all the conditional copulas belonging to the family of copulas studied in \cite{rodriguezlallena2004} entails that the Spearman's correlation coefficient in the partial copula is also bounded by $[-3/4, 3/4]$. \end{example}
+Therefore, the fact that all the conditional copulas belong to the family of copulas studied in \cite{rodriguezlallena2004} entails that the Spearman's correlation coefficient in the partial copula is also bounded by $[-3/4, 3/4]$. \end{example}

-\section{Simulation study}
+\section{Simulation Study}

 The theoretical results in Section 3 establish that the partial copula \(C_{X,Y;Z}\) captures the dependence between \(X\) and \(Y\) after removing the effect of \(Z\).
 In particular, Proposition \ref{prop:spearman-partial-conditional} shows that the Spearman correlation induced by the partial copula equals the expected conditional correlation, while Proposition \ref{prop:quadrant-dependence} establishes that the sign of quadrant dependence is preserved when it is constant across all conditional copulas.
 In this section, we conduct a simulation study to illustrate these results and to demonstrate how the partial copula can reveal the true conditional association structure when marginal correlations are confounded.
 All simulations were performed in R using the \texttt{rvinecopulib} package \citep{rvinecopulib}.
 The manuscript and all analyses are fully reproducible through the \texttt{rix} package \citep{rix}, and the source code and environment files are available in the accompanying GitHub repository: \url{https://github.com/felipelfv/copula_project}.